helm/helm/docs/rbac.md

 wayfaring-yak-alpine  0/1    ContainerCreating  0         0s
 ```

-### Example: Deploy tiller in a namespace, restricted to deploying resources in another namespace
+### Example: Deploy Tiller in a namespace, restricted to deploying resources in another namespace

 In the example above, we gave Tiller admin access to the namespace it was deployed inside.
 Now, let's limit Tiller's scope to deploy resources in a different namespace!

-For example, let's install tiller in the namespace `myorg-system` and allow tiller to deploy resources in the namespace `myorg-users`.
+For example, let's install Tiller in the namespace `myorg-system` and allow Tiller to deploy resources in the namespace `myorg-users`.

 ```console
 $ kubectl create namespace myorg-system